PoLAR-Hub/polarhub/_core_projects/ecochains.md

 Educators can also pair the game with a [companion article](https://drive.google.com/open?id=0By1P8MnVLT5vUU1zNTJBN1NzZkk) for extended learning.

-The followind species guides are also available for download:
+The following species guides are also available for download:
-[Beluga Species Guide] (polarhub/files/Beluga.pdf)
+[Beluga Species Guide] (Beluga.pdf)

 **Project Personnel:**
 Stephanie Pfirman (Co-Lead), Barnard College